Saint Mary's Hospital, Manchester

-Saint Mary's Hospital is a hospital in Manchester, England.
+St Mary's Hospital is a hospital in Manchester, England.
 It is part of Manchester University NHS Foundation Trust.
 Founded in 1790, St Mary's provides a range of inter-related services specifically for women and children.
+In 1986, St Mary's Sexual Assault Referral Centre was the first sexual assault referral centre (SARC) to open in the UK.

 History

 The hospital was founded in 1790 by Dr Charles White in a house in Old Bridge Street, Salford, as the "Lying-in Charity".
 Five years later in 1795 the charity became the Manchester Lying-in Hospital; it was accommodated however in the Bath Inn, Stanley Street, Salford.
 Midwifery training for women was provided from the beginning.
 The building was felt to be very suitable.
 The bar was used as the apothecary's shop.
 Inpatient accommodation was available for widows, deserted wives, and those whose homes were unsuitable.
-80 were admitted in 1791/92.
+Eighty were admitted in 1791/92.
 In 1799/1800 there were 177 and 800 home patients.
 The charity maintained a list of midwives, who were paid two shillings and sixpence for each delivery.
-In 1819 it moved to smaller premises at 18 King Street Manchester, but moved back to Stanley Street in 1822.
+In 1819 it moved to smaller premises at 18 King Street, Manchester, but moved back to Stanley Street in 1822.

 White's collection of 300 pathological specimens was given to the hospital after his death in 1813.
 It was available for inspection by the public.
 In 1840 the charity moved to 2 South Parade, which cost £813.
 There was a disastrous fire there in 1847 which destroyed most of White's collection.
 In 1854 it changed its name to St Mary's Hospital and Dispensary for the Diseases peculiar to Women and also for the Diseases of Children under six years of age.

-From 1855 to 1903 it occupied a new building in Quay Street which was erected at the expense of Dr Thomas Radford.
-It cost £4300 and had 80–90 beds, 25 or 30 of which were for children.
+From 1855 to 1903, it occupied a new building on Quay Street which was erected at the expense of Dr Thomas Radford.
+It cost £4,300 and had 80–90 beds, 25 or 30 of which were for children.
 Home visiting of sick women and children, and clinical teaching of students from Owens College began at this time.
 Radford had joined the hospital in 1818 as a man-midwife; from 1834 he was house surgeon extraordinary; from 1841 until his death in 1881 he was the consulting physician, and from 1874 also chairman of the board of management.